Uniruled varieties with split tangent bundle: Classification of elementary contractions

+Suppose that $\dim Y=3$.
+For a point $x \in X$, denote by $V_1^x$ the unique $V_1$-leaf containing $x$.
+By Ando's result (\cite[Thm.3.1]{An85}) it is sufficient to show that $\phi$ is equidimensional.
+We argue by contradiction and suppose that there exists a fibre that has an irreducible component of dimension $2$.

+1st case.
+There exists a 2-dimensional irreducible component $F$ of a $\phi$-fibre that is a $V_1$-leaf.

+This implies that the variety $F_{\red}$ is smooth and the corresponding leaf is compact.
+Since $T_{F_{\red}}=V_1|_{F_{\red}}$ and $\det V_1$ is $\phi$-ample, we see that $F$ is a Fano manifold.
+Corollary \ref{corollaryquotientsubmersion} shows that there exists a submersion \holom{f}{X}{Z} such that all fibres are $V_1$-leaves.
+Since $\phi$ contracts $F$, we can apply the rigidity lemma \cite[Lemma 1.15]{Deb01} to obtain a dominant factorisation \merom{g}{Z}{Y}.
+But this is impossible, since $2 = \dim Z < \dim Y = 3$.

+2nd case.
+For every 2-dimensional irreducible component $F$ of a $\phi$-fibre and every $x \in F$, the set-theoretic intersection $F \cap V_1^x$ is strictly contained in $F$.

-Let $Y^* \subset Y$ be the flat $\phi$-locus which we consider as embedded in $\chow{X}$ and note $\bar{Y}$ its closure.
-Let $\Gamma$ denote the graph over $\bar{Y}$ and \holom{p_{\bar{Y}}}{\Gamma}{\bar{Y}} and \holom{p_X}{\Gamma}{X} the projections.
-Furthermore note $X_y$ be the scheme-theoretic fibres of $p_{\bar{Y}}$.
-Since every $p_{\bar{Y}}$-fibre is contracted by $\phi$ (this depends only on the homology class), a standard rigidity result \cite{Deb01}[Lemma1.15] implies the existence of a factorization \holom{g}{\bar{Y}}{Y}, so that we obtain a commutative diagram
+Let $Y^* \subset Y$ be the $\phi$-smooth locus which we consider as embedded in the Chow scheme $\chow{X}$.
+Denote by $\bar{Y}$ the closure of $Y^*$ in $\chow{X}$, endowed with the reduced structure.
+Let $\Gamma$ be the reduction of the graph over $\bar{Y}$, and \holom{p_{\bar{Y}}}{\Gamma}{\bar{Y}} and \holom{p_X}{\Gamma}{X} the projections.
+Since every $p_{\bar{Y}}$-fibre is contracted by $\phi$ (this depends only on the homology class), the rigidity lemma \cite[Lemma 1.15]{Deb01} implies the existence of a factorisation \holom{g}{\bar{Y}}{Y}, so that we obtain a commutative diagram